bmarini/realtime/README.md

     Realtime::Lookup.perform(entry)

-Lookup takes the `uid`, `field`, and `time` from the entry hash, looks up the User to get an access token, and queries the facebook graph API to get any updates of type `field` since `time`.
+Lookup takes the `uid`, `field`, and `time` from the entry hash, looks up the User to get an access token (you must provide the code to do this), and queries the facebook graph API to get any updates of type `field` since `time`.

 `Realtime::Lookup` then publishes these updates with `Realtime::Hub`